D-side/digital-garden/_notes/Being stateless.md

 ## Digital devices

 Some owners treat their devices in such a way that they are constantly anxious that this device might one day malfunction, losing everything stored on it as a result.
-Issues can range from software issues (OS corruption, malware) to physical damage (burning down with the apartment).
+Issues can range from software issues (OS corruption, malware) to physical damage (theft, burning down with the apartment).

 _Trust_ beats anxiety.
 So the fix to this is a backup strategy that you can _trust_.